Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Conclusion

 \section{Conclusion}

 In this paper, we have analyzed the asymptotic behavior of the proximity operator for the squared loss function in linear inverse problems.
-We have also shown that the theoretical result in Prop.~\ref{prop:prox} can be applied to the asymptotic analysis of the Douglas-Rachford algorithm.
-The analytical result enables us to predict the performance of the algorithm for large-scale linear inverse problems.
-Simulation results show that the empirical performance of the Douglas-Rachford algorithm can be well predicted in large-scale compressed sensing with hundreds of unknown variables. \ifCLASSOPTIONcaptionsoff
+We have also shown that the result in Proposition~\ref{prop:prox} can be used for the asymptotic performance prediction of some optimization algorithms for large-scale linear inverse problems.
+Simulation results show that the empirical distribution of the output of the proximity operator agrees well with the theoretical prediction by Proposition~\ref{prop:prox}.
+Moreover, the empirical MSE performance of the Douglas-Rachford algorithm can be well predicted in large-scale compressed sensing via the $\ell_{1}$ optimization.
+For the nonconvex SCAD regularization and MCP regularization, the prediction is also valid to some extent, although the behavior is slightly different from the convex case.
+These results suggest that the proposed prediction method can be a foundation of the rigorous analysis of optimization algorithms for large-scale linear inverse problems.